-These are the healthiest waffles you’ve ever eaten!
+Here’s a cinnamon Einkorn flax waffle recipe to start your weekend off right!
+These are the healthiest, heartiest waffles you’ve ever eaten!
 And they are delicious and filling to boot.
-Here is our new Saturday morning waffle recipe tradition!
+This has become our new Saturday morning waffle recipe tradition!

 These aren’t your typical waffles – they are loaded with fiber, nutrition and protein!
 They are filling and delicious, so you can feel really good about your kids (and yourself) eating something healthy for breakfast.
 I even make these for dinner, and add cut up fruit and organic sausage so they are getting something fresh and even more protein.